• Skip to primary navigation

 You can also frost the zucchini brownies before cutting once they are completely cooled.
 Here are some of our favorite frosting recipes:

-FAQs about Zucchini Brownies
+Zucchini Brownies FAQs

 How do I store zucchini brownies?